 The majority of residents in Arcadia are Asian.
 Asians account for 58.9 percent of the population.
 Whites account for 23.5 percent of the population and Hispanics account for 12.1 percent.
 Chinese is the most common language spoken in the area.

-How Demographics May Impact Mental Health of Arcadia Residents
+How Demographics May Impact the Mental Health of Arcadia Residents

 Los Angeles County, like other counties throughout the nation, is experiencing a decline in mental health.
-According to one resource, anxiety, depression, bipolar disorder, obsessive-compulsive disorder, schizophrenia and post-traumatic stress disorder are all very real issues that the county is trying to combat.
-Though genetics certainly play a role in a person’s mental wellbeing, outside factors can perpetuate or trigger illness.
+According to one resource, anxiety, depression, bipolar disorder, obsessive-compulsive disorder, schizophrenia, and post-traumatic stress disorder are all genuine issues that the county is trying to combat.
+Though genetics certainly play a role in a person’s mental well-being, outside factors can perpetuate or trigger illness.
 Several of the factors mentioned in the section above may contribute to the declining state of mental health of Arcadia Residents:

-- High Cost of Living: High cost of living is probably the number one factor that contributes to mental disturbances.
+- High Cost of Living: The high cost of living is probably the number one factor contributing to mental disturbances.
 Many LA residents experience financial concerns with which others throughout the state and nation do not have to deal.
-These financial concerns can lead to stress, anxiety and depression.
+These financial concerns can lead to stress, anxiety, and depression.

 - Gender Pay Gap: Studies show that the gender pay gap contributes to increased rates of anxiety and depression in women.
-Women who work with males are 2.5 times more likely to experience anxiety and 1.96 times higher to live with depression than their male counterparts.
+Women who work with males are 2.5 times more likely to experience anxiety and 1.96 times more likely to live with depression than their male counterparts.

 - Ethnicity: The majority of Arcadia’s population is Asian.
-While the mental health stigma is strong just about anywhere, it’s even stronger in the Asian-American For this reason, less Asian-Americans who live with a mental disorder fail to seek treatment.
-In fact, Asian-Americans are three times less likely to seek treatment than White Americans.
+While the mental health stigma is strong just about anywhere, it’s even stronger in the Asian-American For this reason, fewer Asian Americans who live with a mental disorder fail to seek treatment.
+Asian Americans are three times less likely to seek treatment than White Americans.
 This fact leads to worsening conditions and even suicide.